AIMSLaboratory/DeepSignal/README.md

 | Chengdu | `sumo_llm` | `osm.sumocfg` | Eval (test-only) | Test-only; NOT used in fine-tuning/training |

-## 成都某交叉口大模型配时优化实际效果对比
+## Chengdu Real-world Deployment Comparison

-This section reports a **real-world deployment** comparison between LLM-based signal control (Current) and a baseline strategy (Yesterday).
-The visualization data comes from `hf/control_effect_congestion.json` (1-second sampling; charts are labeled in English for presentation).
+This section reports a **real-world deployment** comparison between LLM-based signal control (2025-12-25 14:10:05-2025-12-25 17:17:00, Current) and a baseline strategy (Fixed signal timing plan, 2025-12-24 14:10:05-2025-12-24 17:17:00, Yesterday).
+The visualization digits come from identified data of the CCTV traffic camera footage.

 ### Metric computation (real-world)

-The congestion index is constructed hierarchically from **phase → intersection → minute → cumulative** time scales (see `hf/成都某交叉口大模型信号控制.md`):
+The congestion index is constructed hierarchically from **phase → intersection → minute → cumulative** time scales:

 1) **Phase-level congestion score**
 Assume an intersection has $P$ signal phases.
 Let $q_p(t)$ be the observed vehicle count (or discharged vehicles) for phase $p$ during a unit time at sampling time $t$.
 The empirical phase capacity $C_p$ is estimated from historical observations: